How New Pay Transparency Laws Can Combat the Labor Shortage

 While revealing salary information may feel uncomfortable for some employers, pay transparency laws can actually make it easier to attract and retain talent in a competitive hiring market.
 And in skilled trades industries like manufacturing, construction, and home services, that’s exactly what’s needed.

-Not only that but hiring managers will appreciate the time-savings that come with putting salary data out in the open — since it pre-qualifies candidates and creates a pool of applicants who are more likely to accept offers.
+Not only that, but hiring managers will appreciate the time savings and reduced friction that come with upfront salary data — since it pre-qualifies candidates and creates a pool of applicants who are more likely to accept offers.

 A LinkedIn study even found that over 90% of job seekers prefer applying for positions when the salary range is clearly indicated upfront.
 So it’s a win-win for businesses and job seekers.